derekn4/Lane-Detection/README.md

 ## Pipeline
-- Install all necessary libraries to run pillImageDownload.py
-- NOTE: the  National Library of Medicine consisted of 4,000 high-quality reference pills and 133,000 pictures captured by digital cameras on mobile phones.
-  - ~2-3TB of data which we could not store or processes in GoogleColab

 ### Grayscale

 Removing color channels allows for the Canny edge dectector to more effectively detect edges, since it uses changes in pixel intensity